 Missouri River Fishing Report

-This Missouri River fishing report is valid from mid-March through mid-April.
+This Missouri River fishing report is valid from mid-April until early May.

 Except on the Upper Missouri, right now is “nymph season, especially pink.”
 Fish AMEX, Rainbow Czech, Caviar Scuds, pink worms, pink Lightning Bugs, pink everything.
 Anything natural-colored (Zebra Midge, WD-40, assorted BWO nymphs) is sort of an afterthought, especially below Hauser.
 Look for fast walking-speed runs.
 Below Holter, avoid shallow gravel.
 Below Hauser, the population depends on stocking and you will see many anglers fishing redds.
 I still suggest fishing the deep runs, but you do you.